What are vehicle maintenance reporting standards (VMRS) codes?

 Managers can look up VMRS codes by looking them up in spreadsheets licensed from the TMC.
 They are also included in most maintenance software programs or available for integration into systems.

-Eventually, all vehicles and equipment will need maintenance.
-VMRS codes allow everyone within fleet maintenance operations to completely understand a vehicle’s repair history and what happened during the repair—without the need for extensive reports and write-ups.
+Eventually, all vehicles and equipment in your fleet will need maintenance.
+VMRS codes offer many significant benefits, enabling everyone within to completely understand a vehicle’s repair history and what happened during the repair—without the need for extensive reports and write-ups.

 Here’s how VMRS codes are commonly used in the trucking industry: